Alan Cribb: Extended research

 Cribb's research continued into marine algae of southern Queensland and the Great Barrier Reef.
 He published over 135 papers and books.
 He also presented evidence to the 1973 Royal Commission into exploratory and production drilling for petroleum of the Great Barrier Reef.
 He and his wife also contributed on a report on the revegetation of South Stradbroke Island following sand mining activity in 1971.
 He participated in four expeditions of the Royal Geographical Society of Queensland.
 He prepared documentation on the distribution of flora in Queensland for use by staff of the National Parks & Wildlife Service.
 His work on the Great Barrier Reef established classification systems for algae of the intertidal reefs.
 He and his wife, researcher Dr Joan Cribb completed two volumes on bush and wild foods, with material from Desmond Herbert and notes from Raymond Specht's Arnhem Land Expedition of 1948.

 Personal life

-Cribb married Joan Herbert in 1954.
+Cribb married Joan Herbert in 1954, she died in 2023.
 Together he and his wife (as Joan Cribb) published a number of books on marine fungi and wild foods.